shazeel-ahmed31/Memory-Game/README.md

 # Memory-Game
 This is a fun and interactive Memory Card Game built using HTML, CSS, and JavaScript.
+The game features emoji cards that are shuffled and laid out face down.
+Players flip two cards at a time to find matching pairs.
+It demonstrates JavaScript logic, event handling, DOM manipulation, and basic state management.
+The game includes a simple win condition and resets automatically for replay.